mohanmca/Life_Lessons_Retrieval/README.md

 Remember always:

 1. Remove the "I".
 It's not I. It's always the almighty.
-I am just a tool.
+    I am an observer (watcher/witness), who observes the action by the actor and thoughts created/produced/activated in the mind unconsciously/consciously.

 2. Ego says, "Once everything falls into place, I will feel peace.".
     Spirit says, "Be at peace, and then everything will fall into place."

+3. I am not the body.
+I am not the mind.
+I am the watcher.
+    Who am I?
+    Who knows better than you?
+Search in you and find Remove the craving/longing desire.